JiangWZW/strokegen-user-docs/docs/index.md

 ![Image title](img/StrokeGen.svg){ align=left }
 The goal of StrokeGen is to empower 3D artists with a powerful tool for creating high-quality line art.
-</br>It is developed as a customized Blender build by Wangziwei Jiang.
+</br>It is developed as a customized Blender build(1) by Wangziwei Jiang(2).
+{ .annotate }

+1. Why not a plugin?
+Because the core algorithm requires deep integration with Blender's viewport and GPU modules, which is not possible with a python plugin.
+2. Who is Wangziwei Jiang?
+A graphics programmer and 3D artist who is passionate about NPR and has been working on this project for years.

 <div class="grid cards" markdown size="50%">